Introduction to Linux Route Command

 All the packet was addressed to 192.167.3.* network will be directed through the 184.108.40.206 gateway interface which will then deliver the packets to the destination machine.

 - It provides a connection between two or more different network buildings like Ethernet and token ring.

 - It will choose the best path across the network using a dynamic routing algorithm.

 - By creating a collision domain & broadcast domain, network traffic can be controlled.

 - Complicated Setup: As it requires Network Address Translation(NAT) and private IP to each computer via DHCP server.

-- Data Overhead: As data is break up into different pieces and send to destination in the form of IP packets, which consumes some part of network bandwidth.
+- Data Overhead: As data is broken up into different pieces and send to destination in the form of IP packets, which consume some part of network bandwidth.